tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_foreword.md

 >
 > Your course on YouTube gave me enough information and understanding to be able to speak intelligently on the subject with developers in a short timeframe, and to dive into tools and publishing solutions.

+And more:

+> I am nearly in tears after finding this site!
+I think I stumbled upon it some time ago, but I must not have been ready for what you have to say.
+NOW I am ready!
+As a former technical writer now knowledge manager, I stumbled upon API writing and have learned a lot simply by being curious and observant...

 Of course, not all comments or emails are praiseworthy.
-A lot of people note problems on pages, such as broken links or broken code, unclear areas or missing information.
-As much as possible, after receiving this feedback, I went back and clarified or strengthened those areas.
+Some people note problems on pages, such as broken links or broken code, unclear areas or missing information.
+As much as possible, after receiving this feedback, I go back and clarify or strengthen those areas.

 One question I faced in preparing the content is whether I should stick with text, or combine the text with video.
 While video can be helpful at times, it's too cumbersome to update.
-Given the fast-paced, rapidly evolving nature of the technical content, videos go out of date quickly.
+Given the fast-paced, rapidly evolving nature of the technical content, videos get out of date quickly.

 Additionally, videos force the user to go at the pace of the narrator.
 If your skill level matches the narrator, that's great.
 But in my experience, videos often go too slow or too fast.
-In contrast, text lets you more easily skim ahead when you already know the material, or slow down when you need more time to absorb the material.
+In contrast, text lets you more easily skim ahead when you already know the material, or slow down when you need more time to absorb concepts.

 One of my goals for the content is to keep this course a living, evolving document.
 As such, I'll continue to add and edit and refine it as needed.
 I want this content to become a vital learning resource for all technical writers, both now and in the years to come as technologies evolve.
 My hope is that it will primarily serve the following audiences: